-A number of Emerald View Park's existing conditions influence the existing stormwater flows and future stormwater strategy.
-This includes concerns about water infiltration as it relates to abandoned mine drainage and potential landslides, the park's steep topography, the presence of subsurface drainage infrastructure, and the limited opportunities to direct water flowing downhill into the park spaces.
+A number of Emerald View Park's existing conditions influence the existing stormwater flows and future stormwater strategies.
+Due to historic undermining of the park's subsurface, there is concern about water infiltration as it relates to abandoned mine drainage and potential landslides, the park's steep topography, and the presence of subsurface drainage infrastructure.
+The neighborhoods' rolling topography in the North-West to South-West direction also creates distinct valleys that direct stormwater into natural low points.
+The low points are located on main streets and Emerald View Parks individual parks.

-The greatest opportunity for stormwater management in Emerald View Park may be outside the limits of the park's boundaries.
+The greatest opportunity for neighborhood stormwater management may be outside the limits of Emerald View Park's boundaries.
 Several streets carry large amounts of water down the southern side of the park's neighborhoods into Saw Mill Run, through both subsurface and surface channels.
 The local combined stormwater and sewer system running along Sawmill Run overflows contaminated water into Sawmill Run during heavy rains.
 There may be an opportunity within the Seldom Seen Greenway on the other side of Sawmill Run Boulevard to capture some of this water, away from abandoned mine drainage and landslide issues.